Sudokamikaze/amadeus/README.md

 # Amadeus
 A local personal homepage in form of a Makise Kurisu waifu simulator.
-(Not actually uploaded yet, but will be soon)

 Following feautures are currently present:
 * Makise Kurisu game sprites.